moeahmed/CSCI6100G/distributionFiles/readme.txt

-Software Metrics Research Toolkit and Data distribution package
+Extending the Software Metrics Research Toolkit and Data distribution package

 To support the M.A.Sc. thesis "Toolkit for Automatic Collection and Predictive Modelling of Software Metrics"

-Maintained by: Tim Johnston (johnst3@mcmaster.ca) Updated 20 June 2016
+Maintained by: Tim Johnston (johnst3@mcmaster.ca) Extended by: Jenell Hogg and Mohammed Ahmed

 To install and run: